 However, it should do.
 He brutally killed a woman.
 He deprived her family and daughter of being with her.
 He took Karen’s life so she will never know her grand children and they will never know her.
 He disposed of her, after 27 years of marriage, like rubbish.
 That says a lot.
 He denied her a proper funeral for eight months leaving her body exposed to the elements including animal predation.

 Sarah, Karen’s daughter, declined to write a victim impact statement, an impact statement about her mother being brutally killed by her father.
 Her voice about the impact of her mother’s brutal killing is yet to be heard, despite the fact she was close to her mother.
 She is no doubt conflicted but this is also instructive.
 Instead she wrote a glowing reference for her father – a man who lied to her and everyone else.
 This makes little sense unless it is understood that she too may be under his spell, which talks to his ability to manipulate and control those around him.
 Coercive control impacts children as well.

 This should have been a murder charge.
 However, it was downgraded to manslaughter.
 This is problematic.
 Manslaughter carries a maximum of 20 years.
-If a one punch offender, Mr Esmail receives 10 years, to serve 10 before he is eligible for parole, how can the brutal killing of Karen carry 9 years, eligible for parole in six?
+If a one punch offender, Mr Esmaili receives 10 years, to serve 10 before he is eligible for parole for killing surgeon Patrick Pritzwald Stegmann, how can the brutal killing of Karen carry nine years, eligible for parole in six?
 What sort of message does that send out to society about the worth of a woman’s life?
 What about her standing in the community?
 What about the message to young boys and girls?
 On good authority male neighbours of the Ristevski’s are joking that you can kill your wife and serve a few years behind bars – it might be worth it in the long run.
 Urgent law reform is needed.